LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module1/exercises/typecasting/README.md

 ```
 score = (float) num_correct / (float) total;
 ```
-and `score` will actually have a value of `0.92`.
+and `score` will have a value of `0.92`.

 Hooray!

-A couple of things to note:
+A couple of additional things to note:

 You can choose to cast just one of the variables, and leave the other alone.
 ```